senseexcel/senseexcel/README.md

 #### 5.6.3  Create and Upload "license.txt" File.

-1. Copy the contents of your organzation's LEF file or trial key into a new text document.
+1. Copy the contents of your organzation's Qlik Sense LEF file or trial key into a new text document.
-2. For token licensing strategies, only the contents of your LEF or trial key are required.
+2. If your organzation uses Token licensing, only the contents of your LEF or trial key are required.
 For Named User licensing strategies please follow the additional steps below.
 3. Append the LEF information with EXCEL_NAME; followed by the Qlik Sense "User directory" and "User ID" of the designated Sense Excel users like shown in the example below.
 4. The FROM; TO information is optional.
 This allows time limits for the duration of license assignments for your named users.
 The example below shows a time limited license assignment followed by a reassignment to another user.